yzhang-gh/vscode-markdown/README.md

 You can easily manage key bindings with [VSCode's "Keyboard Shortcuts" page](https://code.visualstudio.com/docs/getstarted/keybindings).
 (Commands provided by this extension have prefix `markdown.extension`.)

+#### Q: The extension is unresponsive, causing lag etc. (performance issues)

+From experience, there is a good chance that the performance issues are caused by other extensions (e.g., some spell checker extensions).

+To find out the root cause, you can install our [development build](#latest-development-build) (`debug.vsix`) and create a CPU profile following this official [instruction](https://github.com/microsoft/vscode/wiki/Performance-Issues#profile-the-running-extensions) from the VS Code.
+And then please open a GitHub issue with that profile (`.cpuprofile.txt`) attached.

 ## Changelog

 See [CHANGELOG](CHANGELOG.md) for more information.

 ## Latest Development Build

 Download it [here](https://github.com/yzhang-gh/vscode-markdown/actions/), please click the latest passing event to download artifacts.
+There are two versions: `markdown-all-in-one-*.vsix` is the regular build, while `debug.vsix` is used to create a verbose CPU profile.

-To install, execute `Extensions: Install from VSIX...` in the Command Palette (`ctrl + shift + p`)
+To install, execute `Extensions: Install from VSIX...` in the VS Code Command Palette (`ctrl + shift + p`)

 ## Contributing